nlhkabu/nlhkabu.github.io/_posts/2018-03-13-user-testing-warehouse.md

 title: User Testing Warehouse
 summary: Warehouse is the the next generation Python Packaging Index.
 I recently conducted a series of user tests on the management user interface.
 This article explores what user testing is, how we applied it and what I'm hoping to do next.
-comments: 'off'
+comments: 'on'

 ---

 User testing is a user experience methodology that places the user at the center of design decisions.
 UX professionals conduct user tests to challenge their design concepts and validate that the UI works as they intended.

 User tests typically involve asking a target user to carry out a series of real world tasks on the UI.
-Testers can then identify problems in the UI - where the user gets lost or confused, or can't work out how to complete out the assigned task.
+Testers can then identify problems in the UI - where the user gets lost or confused, or can't work out how to complete the assigned task.

-Recurring problems are then raised as design issues for the team to fix.
+Any identified problems can then be raised as design issues for the team to fix.

 ## User Testing Warehouse